vabal/vabal/README.md

 In order to install `vabal` you need `ghc` >= 8.4.1

-To install it, you can run:
+To install it from sources, you can run:
 > $ cabal v2-install exe:vabal

 inside the vabal directory.